Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 8.5/10 Impatient guy

 ## Features
+(yes these numbers are real)

-- 24 chapters with over +1540 quests with quality information and pretty patterns 😏
+- 25 chapters with 1565 quests with quality information and pretty patterns 😏

-- 209 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
+- 210 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
 Some notable ones:
   - Railgun and Deuterium Plasma Capsule
   - Coilgun
   - Lung Diagnostic